$P=W$ via $\mathcal{H}_2$: Introduction

-Then we show that certain operators form an $\liesl_2$-triple, see \ref{prop:sl2}, and moreover, using one triple we create more triples applying certain symmetries, see \ref{prop:many sl_2}.
-This allows us to obtain a triple $(\frake, \frakf, \frakh)$ for which $\frake$ is ample and conclude that the perverse filtration matches the filtration coming from the $\liesl_2$, see Proposition \ref{prop:P and sl2}.
-Thus we conclude that the $P=W$ holds for the pure part of the cohomology of the elliptic locus, Proposition \ref{prop:PW elliptic}.
+This leads us to the construction of an $\liesl_2$-triple $(\frake,\frakh,\frakf)$ acting on $H^*(M_{r,d}^\ellipt)$, see Proposition~\ref{prop:sl2}.
+The operator $\frake$ is the multiplication by a tautological class, while $\frakf$ is a complicated Hecke operator.
+After applying a suitable gauge transformation (Proposition~\ref{prop:many sl_2}) we may even assume that $\frake$ is the multiplication by the class of a divisor ample relatively to the Hitchin morphism.
+It easily follows that the perverse filtration matches the natural filtration coming from the action of this $\liesl_2$ (Proposition~\ref{prop:P and sl2}).
+We deduce that the $P=C$ conjecture holds for the pure part of the cohomology of the elliptic locus (Theorem~\ref{prop:PW elliptic}).

-In the rest of Section \ref{sec:PW} we show how the results for the elliptic locus imply global results.
-The main idea is that in certain situations the global cohomology injects into the cohomology of the elliptic locus, and the image is the pure part.
+In the rest of Section~\ref{sec:PW} we show how the results for the elliptic locus of the parabolic moduli space imply the desired $P=C$ statement for the entire space of stable Higgs bundles.
+This goes through several reduction steps: from elliptic parabolic Higgs bundles to stable parabolic Higgs bundles, to nilpotent stable parabolic Higgs bundles, and finally to stable Higgs bundles.
+We refer to Section~\ref{sec:PW1} for a summary.